 - The greatest advantage of using a dongle is that you can use the adaptor for more connections such as HDMI, VGA, or USB.

 Disadvantages Of Dongle

-- The greatest disadvantage of using a dongle is that sometimes you want to charge your iPad at the same time listen to music.
-This is impossible to attain since both charging and connecting dongle uses the same jack.
+- The greatest disadvantage of using a dongle is that sometimes you want to charge your iPad and at the same time listen to music.
+This is impossible to attain since both charging and connecting the dongle will use the same jack.

 As stated earlier, iPods do not have headphone jacks.
 As a result, where you cannot use a dongle to connect your headphones, you may need to go wireless.

 Wireless headphones or ear pods that are connected wireless through Bluetooth will give you a great comfortable experience.
 The only possible problem expected is that wireless headphones are expensive hence you will need to dig deep in your pocket.

 What if you have regular headphones that you want to connect to your iPad?
 Here is how you do that:

 - On your iPad, go to Settings > General > Bluetooth.

 - If Bluetooth is turned off, tap to turn it on.
 The iPad will automatically search for your headphone.